A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Results

-The methodological interpretation of the comparable arm is informed by the proportional-hazards audit conducted on the comparable Cox model.
-The audit assigned a global classification of \textit{C\_\allowbreak{}broad\_\allowbreak{}departure}: 10 of 38 tested covariates (26.3\%) showed evidence of possible non-proportionality at $\alpha = 0.05$.
-This establishes that the comparable Cox benchmark is an approximate specification rather than a fully assumption-clean Cox model, and all results from this branch should be narrated with this approximation explicitly in scope.
-No other comparable-arm family was subjected to an identical classical proportional-hazards diagnostic.
-The formal PH audit should therefore be read as characterizing the comparable Cox anchor's approximate status, not as a symmetric diagnostic pass for all comparable-arm families.
+The proportional-hazards audit on the comparable Cox model assigned a global classification of broad departure from proportionality: 10 of 38 tested covariates (26.3\%) showed evidence of possible non-proportionality at $\alpha = 0.05$.
+No other Family~B model was subjected to an identical classical proportional-hazards diagnostic.

-The interpretation of these results should also be tied to the benchmark split design.
-Although the train--test partition was leakage-free at the enrollment identity level, a contextual audit showed complete overlap of modules, presentations, and module-presentation combinations across splits.
-The main benchmark therefore evaluates generalization across enrollments under shared curricular context, not transportability to unseen curricular settings.
-The observed hierarchy should be read within that evaluation scope and within the methodological scope boundary that the formal proportional-hazards audit was executed only for the comparable Cox anchor.
+The train--test partition was leakage-free at the enrollment identity level; a contextual audit confirmed complete overlap of modules, presentations, and module-presentation combinations across splits.

-Within the comparable arm, the result that \textit{Random Survival Forest} led on time-dependent concordance and horizon-specific Brier scores suggests that non-parametric flexibility was sufficient to capture the dominant enrollment-level patterns in the early-window representation, even relative to the neural comparable families \cite{Adnan2021EarlyIntervention,Everaert2022EarlyWarning}.
-The dynamic arm, by contrast, captures a fundamentally different risk formulation: weekly discrete-time hazards evaluated over the full observation window.
-Its IBS within that formulation cannot be directly compared to the comparable arm IBS without accounting for the difference in the underlying time representation.
-The two arms are therefore best read as complementary methodological evidence about the same dropout risk phenomenon, not as a ranked comparison of weekly versus early-window modelling strategies.